 The Group has entered into shareholders agreements with NCI that include capital contribution commitments.
-This primarily includes a commitment to contribute approximately \$937 million to a subsidiary within the Group's financial service segment offering digital banking services i) As a lessee
+This primarily includes a commitment to contribute approximately \$937 million to a subsidiary within the Group's financial service segment offering digital banking services.

 The Group did not enter into other significant related party transactions.